 In December 2019, the Company entered into a stock purchase agreement with TAC Limited, a wholly-owned subsidiary of Trencor, to purchase LAPCO.
-The purchase price consideration consisted of \$65,527 in cash paid to TAC Limited and cash amounts paid by the Company to fully repay LAPCO's debt facility of \$126,289.
+The purchase price consideration consisted of \$65,527 in cash paid to TAC Limited, cash amounts paid by the Company to fully repay LAPCO's debt facility of \$126,289 and transaction costs incurred to complete the transaction of \$104.
 The Company repaid LAPCO's existing debt at the closing by refinancing this debt in the Company's existing revolving credit facility.
-LAPCO owned a fleet of approximately 161,000 TEU of intermodal containers managed by the Company and approximately 3,000 TEU of containers managed by other container lessors (see Note 1 "Nature of Business and Summary of Significant Accounting Policies" to our consolidated financial statements in Item 18, "Financial Statements" in this Annual Report on Form 20-F for additional information).
+LAPCO owned a fleet of approximately 161,000 TEU of intermodal containers managed by the Company and approximately 3,000 TEU of containers managed by other container lessors (see Note 4 "LAPCO Acquisition" to our consolidated financial statements in Item 18, "Financial Statements" in this Annual Report on Form 20-F for additional information).